Tahir-2000/FrontEnd_ebuy.Store/README.md

 For front-End:
   1: Download the code and open it in any IDE after its extraction. *visiual studio code recommended as IDE.
-  2: Setup development environment for frontend explained in following steps.
+  2: Setup development environment explained in following steps.
   3: Download and install node(includes npm package manager).
   4: If environmental variables are not automatically set after node installation than set it by own(must check auto path setting while node installation).
   5: Now open front_End folder in your IDE and open its terminal.